OPERA WORKSHOP IN THE FLINT HILLS - JULY 2 - 16 , 2023

-LAST SUMMER'S 2018 ENSEMBLE WAS AWESSOME.
+OUR LAST SUMMER'S ENSEMBLE WAS AWESOME.
 WE WERE SO IMPRESSED BY ALL OF YOU!
-TO OBSERVE THE AMAZING DEVELOPMENT IN EVERY ONE OF YOU DURING THE SHORT 12 DAYS WAS INDEED IMPRESSIVE.
+TO OBSERVE THE AMAZING DEVELOPMENT IN EVERY ONE OF YOU DURING THE SHORT 14 DAYS WAS INDEED IMPRESSIVE.
 THANK YOU FOR YOUR PROFESSIONALISM, HARD WORK, NOT TO MENTION GREAT ATTITUDES.
 IT WAS A JOY.
 I WISH YOU ALL MUCH SUCCESS IN YOUR FUTURE ENDEAVORS IN THIS WONDERFUL WORLD OF OPERA!

 Scott Frost, Baritone 2017 Washburn University